17 Confident Ways to Say What You Really Think

 KOSTIANTYN POSTUMITENKO

-3. Use “I” statements: Own your perspective.
+3. Use “I” statements to own your perspective.

 Ekaterina Pereslavtseva